-Board of Education's Requested Operational Budget Plan 2022-2023 FINANCIAL ORGANIZATION OF ACCOUNTS
+Superintendent's Requested Operational Budget Plan 2022-2023 FINANCIAL ORGANIZATION OF ACCOUNTS

 School Lunch Program (Business Services) - to account for the operation of the public school lunch program.
 Funding is provided from the sale of food, the Federal and State grants and the USDA donated commodities.